 Respondents were also asked in which city they had started their current trip and where they planned to end it.
-Overall, 60% of riders started their trip in Vallejo, San Francisco, Fairfield or Oakland and 63% planned to end their trip at one of those four destinations.
-Vacaville accounted for slightly more than 5% of both origins or destinations, and no other cities accounted for more than 5.3% of either origins or destinations.
+Overall, 65% of riders started their trip in Vallejo, San Francisco, Fairfield or Oakland and 63% planned to end their trip at one of those four destinations.
+Vacaville accounted for 6.4% of origins and 5% of destinations, and no other cities accounted for as much as 6% of either origins or destinations.